vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-and-effective-altruism.md

 Hours](https://80000hours.org/podcast/episodes/sam-bankman-fried-high-risk-approach-to-crypto-and-doing-good/)
 (full transcript available on page), SBF makes the same points about expected value, but goes into a little more detail.
-Here are the first three paras from 80,000 Hours' summary on top:
+Here are the first three paras from 80,000 Hours' summary on top (emphases mine):

 > If you were offered a 100% chance of $1 million to keep yourself, or
 > a 10% chance of $15 million — it makes total sense to play it